 detachable bipod.
 This weapon can be fitted with carry sling.
 However

 due to its size the Barrett M82 is usually carried in special case.

 As of 2017 the unit cost of the rifle ranges from $9 100 to

 M82A1 is an improved version.
 It was introduced in 1986.
 This version was

 fitted with flip-up iron sights for emergency use and has a larger

 muzzle brake.
 This weapon can be mounted on the M3 and M122 infantry

 tripods, originally intended for machine guns.

-M82A1M improved version, developed for the US military.
+M82A1M is a further improved version, developed for the US military.
 It has a

 long Picatinny-type rail on top of the receiver and can accept